When is the last time you thought about a twice baked potato? Ages, right?

 Besides potlucks, this is a candidate for a hearty Meatless Monday.
 Or, serve it as a traditional side dish with Sunday's roast chicken.
 The microwave methods takes 25 minutes to make and bake.

-3 russet potatoes, well scrubbed and pierced with a fork in 3-4 places
+- 2 russet potatoes, well scrubbed and pierced with a fork in 3-4 places organic

-2. Meanwhile, heat the olive oil in a large skillet over medium-high heat.
+Meanwhile, heat the olive oil in a large skillet over medium-high heat.
 Add the kale and cook, stirring occasionally, until it wilts.
 Add the garlic, salt, and pepper flakes, if using and continue cooking until it is very tender, about 6 minutes.
-I like to cook it until it begins to brown, 2-3 minutes more.